Properties and baroclinic instability of stratified thermal upper-ocean flow: Discussion

-\item The intensity of submesoscale motions is constrained by the existence of Lyapunov-stable states, both in the IL$^{(0,1)}$QG (cf.\ Section \ref{sec:bounds}) and the IL$^0$QG \cite{Beron-21-POFa, Beron-24-POF}.
+\item The intensity of submesoscale motions is constrained by the existence of Lyapunov-stable states, both in the IL$^{(0,1)}$QG (cf.\ Section \ref{sec:bounds}) and the IL$^0$QG \cite{Beron-21-POFa, Beron-24-POFa}.
 However, one cannot compare the size of the space available in each model for wave activity, more precisely, the nonlinear growth of the amplitude of perturbations on basic states \eqref{eq:BS} violating \eqref{eq:stab-spec}, the condition for spectral stability.
 The reason is that this is measured using different ($L^2$) norms.

-\item As for spectral stability itself, this predicts growth rates in the IL$^{(0,1)}$QG that can be smaller than, equal to, or larger than those in the IL$^0$QG (cf., e.g., Fig.\ \ref{fig:omega}).
+\item When considering stability itself, it was found that this predicts growth rates in the IL$^{(0,1)}$QG that can be smaller than, equal to, or larger than those in the IL$^0$QG (cf., e.g., Fig.\ \ref{fig:omega}).
 The only, potentially important, difference is that the growth rate vanishes in the IL$^{(0,1)}$QG for short perturbations.
-Distinguishing short from large perturbations in the weak stratification limit is only possible in IL$^{(0,1)}$QG.
-This speaks about stability in the IL$^{(0,1)}$QG in high-wavenumber end of the spectrum and ensuing potentially less intense submesoscale wave activity in the nonlinear regime.
+Distinguishing short from large perturbations in the weak stratification limit is only possible in IL$^{(0,1)}$QG. \change[RA]{This speaks about stability in the IL$^{(0,1)}$QG in high-wavenumber end of the spectrum and ensuing potentially less intense submesoscale wave activity in the nonlinear regime.}{This suggests stability in the IL$^{(0,1)}$QG at the high-wavenumber end of the spectrum, potentially resulting in less intense submesoscale wave activity in the nonlinear regime.}

-\item Yet, that Arnold's method fails to demonstrate formal, let alone Lyapunov, stability for all spectrally stable states (cf.\ Fig.\ \ref{fig:alphamu}) suggests that the IL$^{(0,1)}$QG may be more prone to instability than the IL$^0$QG, in which case all spectrally stable basic states (in a similar class) are provable Lyapunov stable \cite{Beron-21-POFa, Beron-24-POF}. \end{itemize}
+\item Yet, that Arnold's method fails to demonstrate formal, let alone Lyapunov, stability for all spectrally stable states (cf.\ Fig.\ \ref{fig:alphamu}) suggests that the IL$^{(0,1)}$QG may be more prone to instability than the IL$^0$QG, in which case all spectrally stable basic states (in a similar class) are provable Lyapunov stable \cite{Beron-21-POFa, Beron-24-POFa}. \end{enumerate}

 We back up the above inferences with the results from direct numerical simulations (cf.\ Appendix for numerical details) of the IL$^{(0,1)}$ and IL$^0$QG.
 These differ from those of \cite{Beron-21-POFb}, which included Hamiltoninan topographic forcing (cf.\ Section \ref{sec:topo}).
 Concretely, we considered the full nonlinear evolution of perturbations to the spectrally unstable basic state \eqref{eq:BS} defined by $\alpha = 3$, $\mu = 0$, $b = 0$, and $S = 0$, which violates \eqref{eq:stab-spec}.
 The initial perturbation was chosen to be a small-amplitude normal mode.
 Taking the zonal channel domain period ($L$) and width ($W$) to be equal to the deformation radius ($R$), the initial perturbation reads